electricimp/examples/Intro to Squirrel Applications/Ex7 - Remote Monitoring with Interrupt/README.md

 * How to use a Hardware Abstraction Layer (HAL)
 * How to write a `class` in Squirrel
 * How to configure sensors to take asychronous readings using the Promise library
+* How to configure the acceleromter's freefall interrupt
 * How to configure and use NV storage
 * How to put the imp into sleep mode
+* How to wake on an interrupt
 * How to program your device to [run offline](https://electricimp.com/docs/resources/offline/)
 * How to change the default connection policy
 * How to send data between device and agent using Message Manager library